adplabs/unicorn/README.md

 edges.
 One can also directly access the data of an edge by `gods(pluto, "brother", jupiter)`.
 If the edge doesn't exist, `None` is returned.

+Although some graphs (e.g. Twitter graph) natively use `Long` integer as vertex IDS, many graphs use Strings as vertex IDs.
+In RDF (Resource Description Framework), for example, vertices are encoded as URI.
+In Unicorn, we can use strings as vertex keys too.
+Internally, Unicorn translates them to the corresponding `Long` vertex IDs.
+However, it is recommended to use `Long` vertex ID directly if possible because it provides better performance.

 It is also possible to add a document (in another table) as a vertex to a graph.